Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 - targets: ["0.0.0.0:8888"] # Scrape the Collector's own metrics

-Keep in mind that this setup is mainly for demonstration, since the Collector can already expose metrics in OTLP format using its otlp exporter.
+Keep in mind that this setup is only for demonstration, since the Collector can already expose metrics in OTLP format using its otlp exporter.

 When you run the Collector with this configuration, the debug exporter will print the scraped metrics to your console.